 Final Thoughts On Having Venture and Venture X

 Yes, it’s possible to have the Venture Rewards and Venture X Rewards.
-But, you may need to be strategic about when you apply for your second Venture product to avoid a declined application.
+However, you may need to be strategic about when you apply for your second Venture product to avoid a declined application.
 You may also consider another rewards credit card.
 This can maximize your earning potential if you’re already happy with the Venture product that you have.